przemosk/entity_history/README.md

 # EntityHistory

-Simple tool for catching changes around model entity.
+This is a tool that will help you keep track of changes related to your models.

 ## Background